hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_Rexercise.md

 ### Create a job submission script

+If you need help figuring out what options are available for slurm directives, the HMSRC has a [great wiki page](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1586793632/Using+Slurm+Basic) which outlines this in more detail.

 1. Using nano, create a new file called `sqrt_R.sbatch`.

 2. Open up the new file and add a shebang line `#!/bin/bash`.